Acceptable Use Policy

 You may not use the Service to process documents unrelated to recruitment.
 You may not perform scalability testing of any kind, nor process any transactions through the Service with the intent of determining when the Service will or is likely to become overwhelmed.

-"Ad Hoc Transaction" refers to a transaction that is initiated, using the credentials we provided you, due to a single Service end-user submitting a single document that is immediately sent or forwarded to the Service for processing.
-An Ad Hoc Transaction is a transaction that by its very nature is not scheduled or controlled by Recipient as to time of submission.
-A candidate uploading her resume would be a typical kickoff for an Ad Hoc transaction.
+An "Ad Hoc Transaction" refers to a transaction that is initiated by a human being to immediately process a single resume or job, or to perform a single search or match.
+An Ad Hoc Transaction is a single transaction that by its very nature is not scheduled or controlled by Recipient as to time of submission because it must be processed in real time and the results returned in real time to the waiting human.
+A candidate uploading her resume, or a recruiter uploading a single document to be parsed or matched, would be a typical Ad Hoc transaction.
+An single immediate follow-on transaction that would automatically perform a match for a candidate's resume that she just submitted and parsed, would also count as an Ad Hoc transaction.

 Ad Hoc Transactions are not subject to the concurrency limitations on Batch Transactions, and may be submitted at any time, even during a Batch Transaction, and in no case will Ad Hoc Transactions be counted against the Maximum Allowable Number of Concurrent Batch Transactions.